Solo Travel in New Zealand

 Whether you’re looking to au pair NZ, join one of their internships NZ or or just want to work and travel New Zealand, their placements are ideal for solos and include all the support you need for a life-changing adventure. * Save £100/$100/€100 with the code ‘GatG.’

 * Discover all New Zealand volunteering and work placements

 New Zealand is the perfect place for those who love the outdoors and is a model for eco tourism.
 With a North and South island to explore, this country has amazing landscapes, volcanic craters, hot springs, Scottish towns and wilderness islands, and plenty for adrenalin junkies.

-Auckland otherwise known as the ‘City of the Sails’ is surrounded by volcanic craters and has a magnificent harbour where you can watch the world sail by.
+Auckland otherwise known as the ‘City of the Sails,’ is surrounded by volcanic craters and has a magnificent harbour where you can watch the world sail by.
 Grab a bite to eat at Auckland’s fish market in Jellicoe Avenue, a street with its own rain gardens.
-If you travel within New Zealand’s summertime, Auckland’s waterfront comes alive with live music and outdoor movies.
+If you solo travel in Auckland during the country's summertime, Auckland’s waterfront comes alive with live music and outdoor movies.

 Wineries in New Zealand